 The Your Traffic card provides a quick overview of your recent traffic.
 The icon in the status column provides information on your last received data.
 The green icon indicates that we have seen data arrive recently on that interface.
 The yellow and red icons show that no data has arrived on that interface for at least 5 and 15 minutes respectively.
 The blue icon indicates that we have never seen any traffic on that interface.

-The yellow line is the number of concurrent metrics incoming for the account, on this graph it fluctuates between around 5,000 and 6,000 concurrent metrics.
+The yellow line is the number of live metrics incoming for the account, on this graph it fluctuates between around 5,000 and 6,000 live metrics.
 When we see more than the limit sent at the same time, some metrics will be dropped.
+Note: Live metrics are sometimes also called concurrent metrics in your traffic dashboard.

 Datapoint Rates Graph¶